Fresh and Fertile Hatching Eggs - Adults - Chicks and Supplies

 These pheasants may breed their first year, but it is better to use a fully colored male to not lose fertility.
 Their breeding season starts in May and they attain breeding age in their second year.
 The hens average twenty eggs a season depending on the feed and care.
 The hen lays 6 to 12 creamy buff eggs, which she incubates for 23 to 24 days.

 The diet is the same as in other pheasant species.
 A little higher protein breeder diet is recommended starting January in addition to supplementation with greens and various grains.
 During the off-season, they are fed a lower protein pellet mixed with grain. mealworms, berries and other fruits make nutritious treats.

-Please be aware that we set aside time on Wednesday's and Thursday's to answer emails and send acknowledgments - Thank You!
+Please be aware that we set aside time on weekends to answer emails and send acknowledgments - Thank You!